This anchor chart explains the analogy that I share with my students.

 If you have followed me for awhile, you already know that I have a sweet tooth and that I love food analogies.
 Also, I often design my anchor charts to match other activities I do with my students.
 (I believe this helps students build connections and retain the huge amount of new learning they encounter each day!)

-Click on either of the images below to download my free theme posters!
+Click on any of the images below to download my freebies related to teaching about themes in literature!

 If you would like to take a look at the theme resources available in my store, click HERE.
 My theme filled cupcake craftivity is one of my favorite activities of the year!